ReproducibiliTea-org/reproducibiliTea/_journal-clubs/rotterdam.md

 **Attendees**

-This journal club is open to everyone: PhD students, post-docs, junior and senior faculty, from any school/department at EUR and ErasmusMC.
+This journal club is open to everyone: PhD candidates, post-docs, junior and senior faculty, from any school/department at EUR and ErasmusMC.
 Interested Bachelor and Master students are also welcome to join, especially if it can be helpful for their thesis.
+Interested parties not employed at EUR or ErasmusMC can send an email to the lead organizer with a request to join specific sessions.

 **Practical Information**

 From November 2019 to March 2020 we used to meet on the second Wednesday of every month at 11:00.
-From April 2020 onward we meet online, once a month.
-Around two weeks before the session, an invitation is sent via the mailing list of the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/home/) (to be included, please contact [Antonio Schettino](mailto:schettino@eur.nl)).
+From April 2020 onward we meet online.
+Around two weeks before the session, an invitation is sent via the mailing list of the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/home/) (to be included, please contact the lead organizer).
 Announcements are also made on our website ([News](https://www.openscience-rotterdam.com/categories/news/) section) and on Twitter ([@OSCRotterdam](https://twitter.com/OSCRotterdam)).